fy138/grtm/README.md

-# please redirect to new project
+# please move to new project
 [simple goroutine manager-点这里](https://github.com/fy138/sgrm)

 # about grtm